 Tires naturally lose air over time, so topping them up every so often is necessary.
 If you continually drive on tires that are low on air, they can suffer serious damage; the structure of the tire breaks down due to the lack of air support.
 Always use the same tire pressure gauge.

-Inflate your car tires to the pressures listed on the carmaker’s decal, not to the maximum pressure that is listed on the tire.
+Inflate your car tires to the pressures listed on the carmaker’s decal, not to the maximum pressure listed on the tire.
 The recommended tire pressure is based on the weight of your vehicle, not the tire brand or tread style.
 Tires low on air decrease gas mileage and wear out quicker on the outside of the tire.
 Tires with too much pressure will wear out in the centre faster.
 In both cases, you will be adding stress on the sidewalls, which leads to premature wear.
 Cold weather also causes lower air pressure.
 Warmer temperatures increase the air pressure.
 The best way to extend the life of your tires is to check your tire pressure regularly.

 2. Rotate your tires regularly